NavyaTrilok/E-commerce-Recommendation-System/README.md

 Retail Rocket typically starts by collecting and analyzing user behavior data.
 This data includes information on users' browsing history, product views, clicks, purchases, and other interactions on the e-commerce platform

-The dataset consists of three files: a file with behaviour data (events.csv), a file with item properties (item_properties.сsv) and a file, which describes category tree (category_tree.сsv),The behaviour data, i.e. events like clicks, add to carts, transactions, represent interactions ,A visitor can make three types of events, namely “view”, “addtocart” or “transaction”
+The dataset consists of three files: a file with behaviour data (events.csv), a file with item properties (item_properties.сsv) and a file, which describes category tree (category_tree.сsv),The behaviour data, i.e. events like clicks, add to carts, transactions, represent interactions, A visitor can make three types of events, namely “view”, “addtocart” or “transaction”

 Task : To predict properties of items in "addtocart" events based on "view" events, Implement collaborative filtering to find patterns based on user behavior i.e. Whether the user has view the items that 'added to the cart or not'.
 Recommeder system creates a similarity between the user and items and exploits the similarity between user/item to make recommendations.